About the Centre for Wildfire Coexistence

 Mission

-To take a holistic view of wildfires and catalyze transformative changes to fire and forest management that are urgently needed to address social-ecological impacts of contemporary wildfires and coexist with future wildfires.
+To take a holistic view of wildfires and catalyze transformative changes to fire and forest management that are urgently needed to address social-ecological impacts of contemporary wildfires and to coexist with future wildfires.

 Rationale